open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Instrument description

 The `description` is an optional free-form text provided by the author of the instrument.
-It MUST be treated as an opaque string from the API and SDK.
+The API MUST treat it as an opaque string.

 * It MUST support [BMP (Unicode Plane 0)](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane),